-Each month, we feature a Women’s Land Rights Champion within USAID to learn more about their work.
+This series features Women’s Land Rights Champions within USAID to learn more about their work.
 This month’s Champion is Paula Pimentel of USAID/Mozambique.

 Tell us about yourself